tanem/state-machines-in-react/README.md

 ## Background

-This is a rewrite of the final example from @geddski's [State Machines in React](https://gedd.ski/post/state-machines-in-react/) article.
+This is a rewrite of the final example from [@geddski](https://github.com/geddski)'s [State Machines in React](https://gedd.ski/post/state-machines-in-react/) article.
 I wanted to experiment with some technologies being used in my day job, namely:

 - [TypeScript](https://www.typescriptlang.org/).
 - [Framer Motion](https://www.framer.com/motion/).
 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).

+## Quick Start

+Run `npm start`, then open [http://localhost:3000](http://localhost:3000) to view the app in your browser.

 ## License